redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 See more detail [here](#auth-gh-users).

 ## <a id="submission-validation"></a>submission-validation
 You may only have one open Pull Request at a time.
-Attempting to open a second PUll request while one is still open will result in a failure here.
+Attempting to open a second Pull request while one is still open will result in a failure here.

 ### <a id="auth-gh-users"></a>Authorized GitHub Usernames
 Any GitHub `username` or GitHub `organization` used to submit a pull request must be entered in the GitHub Authorized Users field on the Project settings page in connect.redhat.com.